soug86/Challenge-4/README.md

 #### *iii) Scores by school size*

-Similar to the above analysis, since the number of students laregly stayesd the same, there wasn't any major change in this criteria and both sceraios produced **very simialr results.**
+Similar to the above analysis, since the number of students laregly stayesd the same, there wasn't any major change in this criteria and both sceraios produced **very similar results.**

 #### *iv) Scores by school type*

-Similar to the above analysis, since the number of students laregly stayesd the same, there wasn't any major change in this criteria and both sceraios produced **very simialr results.**
+Similar to the above analysis, since the number of students laregly stayesd the same, there wasn't any major change in this criteria and both sceraios produced **very similar results.**